homerhanumat/homerhanumat.github.io/Rmd_sources/2014-02-01-chisqtestGCtutorial.markdown

   >$H_a:$  at least one of the above proportions is not $1/3$

-We can do so using the $/chi^2$-test for goodness of fit.
-The argument `p` will give what the Null distribution believes to be the distribution of the variable **seat** in the Georgetown College population:
+We can do so using the $\chi^2$-test for goodness of fit.
+The argument `p` will give what the Null Hypothesis believes to be the distribution of the variable **seat** in the Georgetown College population:

     chisqtestGC(~seat,data=m111survey,